auth0/java-jwt/README.md

 DecodedJWT jwt = verifier.verify("my.jwt.token");
 ```

-> Currently supported classes for custom JWT Claim creation and verification are: Boolean, Integer, Double, String, Instant and Arrays of type String and Integer.
+> Currently supported classes for custom JWT Claim creation and verification are: Boolean, Integer, Double, String, Instant (for NumericDate) and Arrays of type String and Integer.

 ### Claim Class